Fandango (1985 film): Plot

 The next morning, with the car repaired with a front end from a different make and model, the Groovers continue.
 Phil wants to go back, prompting Kenneth to shout angrily at him.
-Gardner confesses they only let Phil hang with them because they felt sorry for him.
+Gardner confesses that they only let Phil hang with them because they felt sorry for him.
 Humiliated, Phil retorts that he will take on any challenge.
 The group sees a sign for a parachute school giving jumping lessons.
-Gardner cons the hippie-ish instructor Truman Sparks into giving Phil a free lesson.
-Phil is terrified but goes up into Truman's aircraft.
+Gardner cons the instructor, Truman Sparks, into giving Phil a free lesson.
+Phil is terrified, but goes up into Truman's aircraft.
 However, he is carrying Truman's dirty laundry instead of a parachute.
 The boys try desperately to warn him from the ground without success.
-Fortunately, Phil is able to open the emergency chute on his stomach with much prompting from Truman by walkie-talkie.
-The Groovers get a picture for their efforts; Phil gets some of his wounded pride back.
+Phil, however, manages to open an emergency chute with much prompting from Truman by walkie-talkie.
+The Groovers get a picture for their efforts.

 After discovering the charred, abandoned remains of the roadhouse, the Groovers press onward.
-At last they reach a bluff overlooking the Rio Grande and dig up Dom – which turns out to be a magnum of Dom Pérignon champagne.
+They eventually reach a bluff overlooking the Rio Grande and dig up Dom – which turns out to be a magnum of Dom Pérignon champagne.
 Each takes a drink before Gardner toasts to "freedom and youth."
-Kenneth is disheartened, having second thoughts about calling off the engagement.
+Kenneth starts having second thoughts about calling off the engagement.
 Pondering on the nature of love, Gardner decides to make things right.
-He calls Debbie, gets her to re-accept the engagement, and arranges for Truman Sparks to fly her from Dallas to the border town and back.
-Through some trickery, reminiscent of stone soup, he sets up a beautiful wedding for Kenneth and Debbie.
-Debbie and Gardner share one last dance after the wedding.
+He calls Kenneth's girlfriend, gets her to reaccept the engagement, and arranges for Truman Sparks to fly her from Dallas to the border town and back.
+When they arrive, it is revealed that Kenneth's girlfriend is Debbie, Gardner's ex.
+Through some trickery, reminiscent of stone soup, he sets up a wedding for Kenneth and Debbie, as Lester regains consciousness.
+After the ceremony, Gardner and Debbie share one last dance, a fandango.
+As they finish, Gardner leans in to kiss Debbie.
+But she shakes her head, kisses him on the cheek, and walks away.

-After the ceremony, Phil gives Kenneth and Debbie his car as a wedding present.
-Lester goes to hitch a ride "anywhere" and Phil and Dorman shake hands before leaving.
+Phil then gives Kenneth and Debbie his car as a wedding present.
+Lester goes to hitch a ride "anywhere", and Phil and Dorman shake hands before parting ways.
+Dorman says to his friend, "Have a good life."
 Perched atop a cliff overlooking the town and watching the wedding reception, Gardner lifts a beer in salute to his friends.